-We believe that the weakened economic conditions in the United States, including a continued downturn in the housing market and increases in high unemployment levels, have adversely affected consumer demand for our services.
-In addition, we believe these factors have contributed to an increase in the number of homes that replace their traditional telephone service with wireless service thereby impacting the growth of our telephone business.
-These conditions have affected our net customer additions and revenue growth during 2009 and 2010 and contributed to the franchise impairment charge incurred in 2009.
+We believe that continued competition and the weakened economic conditions in the United States, including the housing market and relatively high unemployment levels, have adversely affected consumer demand for our services, particularly basic video.
+These conditions combined with our disciplined customer acquisition strategy contributed to video revenues declining 2% for the nine months ended September 30, 2011 compared to the corresponding period in 2010, while we continued to grow our commercial, Internet and telephone businesses.
+However, we believe competition from wireless and economic factors have contributed to an increase in the number of homes that replace their traditional telephone service with wireless service thereby impacting the growth of our telephone business.
 If these conditions do not improve, we believe the growth of our business and results of operations will be further adversely affected which may contribute to future impairments of our franchises and goodwill.

-We face risks inherent in our telephone and commercial businesses.
+We face risks inherent in our commercial business.

 We may encounter unforeseen difficulties as we increase the scale of our service offerings to businesses.
 We sell video, high-speed data and network and transport services to businesses and have increased our focus on growing this business.
 In order to grow our commercial business, we expect to increase expenditures on technology, equipment and personnel focused on the commercial business.
 Commercial business customers often require service level agreements and generally have heightened customer expectations for reliability of services.
 If our efforts to build the infrastructure to scale the commercial business are not successful, the growth of our commercial services business would be limited.
-Continued growth in our residential telephone business faces risks.
-The competitive landscape for residential and commercial telephone services is intense; we face competition from providers of Internet telephone services, as well as incumbent telephone companies.
-Further, we face increasing competition for residential telephone services as more consumers in the United States are replacing traditional telephone service with wireless service.
 We depend on interconnection and related services provided by certain third parties for the growth of our commercial business.
 As a result, our ability to implement changes as the services grow may be limited.
 If we are unable to meet these service level requirements or expectations, our commercial business could be adversely affected.
 Finally, we expect advances in communications technology, as well as changes in the marketplace and the regulatory and legislative environment.
 Consequently, we are unable to predict the effect that ongoing or future developments in these areas might have on our telephone and commercial businesses and operations.